 Family Law Attorneys in Los Angeles County

-Helping Families Find Creative Solutions to Complicated Legal Matters in Los Angeles County
+Finding Creative Solutions to Complicated Legal Matters in LA County

 Life can take sudden and surprising turns.
 A divorce, death in the family, or a devastating illness can create all kinds of complicated legal matters.
 Fortunately, you do not need to navigate through these issues alone.
 At Zahn Law Office, APC in Encino, our team of family law attorneys has more than 20 years of experience providing effective representation to see you through this difficult time.

 Simply put, divorce is difficult.
 Even though California is a no-fault state, meaning neither spouse must prove the other is responsible for the marriage ending, divorce is still fraught with complications.
 There are personal assets to divide, child custody matters, visitation rights, and spousal support agreements to be made.
 Because California has particular laws addressing each of these, you need sound legal advice to ensure your rights are protected.

 Zahn Law Offices, APC has helped guide hundreds of unhappy marriages through these issues to reach satisfactory terms.
 Contact us to get started on your case today.

 Understanding the Divorce Process in Los Angeles County

 It takes seasoned legal counsel to maneuver through California’s complex divorce process.
 Not only does the state have specific laws, but there are also additional nuances to consider when divorcing in Los Angeles County.
 Here are several FAQ about divorcing in California:

 You or your spouse must be a California resident for at least six months before filing for a divorce.
 Either spouse must also be a resident in Los Angeles County for at least three months.

 You can end your marriage or domestic partnership in one of three ways: You can file for an annulment, divorce, or summary dissolution.
 Here’s the difference between the three: